berntpopp/translation-testing/README.md

-# German-English Translator CLI
+# Universal Text Translator CLI

-A command-line interface tool that translates German text to English using the Hugging Face transformers library.
-By default, it uses the Helsinki-NLP/opus-mt-de-en model but supports other translation models as well.
+A command-line interface tool that translates text between any supported language pair using the Helsinki-NLP models from Hugging Face.
+By default, it translates from German (de) to English (en), but supports any language pair available in the Helsinki-NLP collection.

 ## Prerequisites